I want to tour around Thailand for a week. Any suggested tours that DO NOT include airfare (I'll already be there)?

 If you want beach weather for a few days and are pushed for time, I would recommend Koh Chang, only a few hours outside of Bangkok.
 If you can also make the trip north to Chiang Mai, you can really immerse yourself in the cultural hub of Thailand (think muay thai boxing classes, cooking schools, village trekking tours).

 Bangkok is a lot of fun, however to get a good feel Thai culture and history- take a trip up o Kanchanaburi.
 It is amazing, and about a 2 hour drive from Bangkok.
 Lots to see here( Tiger Temple, ride elephants, lots of temples to see, etc), and very nice people.
-In Bangkok you can get great deals for a package trip to Kanchanaburi (including transportation, meals, tour guide, beautiful lodging, and various outtings) by going to the Kesher Israeli near Khoasan road in northern Bangkok. about 9 years ago
+In Bangkok you can get great deals for a package trip to Kanchanaburi (including transportation, meals, tour guide, beautiful lodging, and various outtings) by going to the Kesher Israeli near Khoasan road in northern Bangkok. over 9 years ago